 The Harman Center for the Arts provides state-of-the-art, affordable, midsized venues to outstanding local, national and international performing arts companies.
 The Harman Center for the Arts encourages synergy among sister arts organizations and stimulates an ongoing artistic dialogue that embraces all of the performing arts, while affording Shakespeare Theatre Company the opportunity to expand its education and accessibility programs and engage diverse audiences in the arts. www.shakespearetheatre.org

-For more than 40 years Washington Performing Arts Society (WPAS) has created profound opportunities for learning and cultural exchange by connecting the community to artists, in both education and performance.
-WPAS presents over 60 public performances each year across the DC metropolitan region with a presenting history that includes the Alvin Ailey American Dance Theatre, Paul Taylor Dance Company, Merce Cunningham, Martha Graham, Mikhail Baryshnikov, Piloblous and many dozens of others.
+For more than 40 years Washington Performing Arts has created profound opportunities for learning and cultural exchange by connecting the community to artists, in both education and performance.
+Washington Performing Arts presents over 60 public performances each year across the DC metropolitan region with a presenting history that includes the Alvin Ailey American Dance Theatre, Paul Taylor Dance Company, Merce Cunningham, Martha Graham, Mikhail Baryshnikov, Piloblous, and dozens of others.

-Recognized as a leading national presenter of Classical, Jazz, Dance, Gospel and World Music, WPAS invites all to share lifelong opportunities to deepen their cultural knowledge, enrich their lives, and expand their understanding of the world through the universal language of the performing arts. www.wpas.org
+Recognized as a leading national presenter of classical, jazz, dance, gospel and world music, Washington Performing Arts invites all to share lifelong opportunities to deepen their cultural knowledge, enrich their lives, and expand their understanding of the world through the universal language of the performing arts. www.washingtonperformingarts.org

 "Outstanding...a high-impact, high-speed boost"

 The Washington Post